SonGohan/-JAL123-cockpit-simulation/README.md

 The 747-200 classic cockpit is essentially identical to the 747-100, and the 747sr.
 The exterior of the aircraft is not painted, or modified to exhibit JAL123's external damage.

+**Disclaimer**: Running this simulation optimally will entail editing two of the Felis 742's aircraft files. _These modifications are completely optional_, and only two gauges will work improperly in the case that you run on the stock Felis 742b.
+You, and _you alone_ are responsible for any changes that cause your aircraft to behave improperly in the files that you would be editing.
+It is **required** that you create a backup of the files in question listed in "Editing Felis cockpit files.txt" before making _any_ modifications to your aircraft. _I am not responsible for any loss of data incurred from not following these instructions._

 ----

 Before running the simulations: